Lanthanum oxide

 Lanthanum(III) oxide, also known as lanthana, chemical formula La2O3, is an inorganic compound containing the rare earth element lanthanum and oxygen.
 It is used in some ferroelectric materials, as a component of optical materials, and is a feedstock for certain catalysts, among other uses.

 Properties

 Lanthanum oxide is a white solid that is insoluble in water, but dissolves in acidic solutions.
-La2O3 absorbs moisture from air, converts to lanthanum hydroxide.
+La2O3 absorbs moisture from air, converting to lanthanum hydroxide.

 Lanthanum oxide has p-type semiconducting properties and a band gap of approximately 5.8 eV.
 Its average room temperature resistivity is 10 kΩ·cm, which decreases with an increase in temperature.
-La2O3 has the lowest lattice energy of the rare earth oxides, with very high dielectric constant, ε = 27.
+La2O3 has the lowest lattice energy of the rare earth oxides, with very high dielectric constant ε = 27.

 Structure

 At low temperatures, La2O3 has an A-M2O3 hexagonal crystal structure.
 The La(3+) metal atoms are surrounded by a 7 coordinate group of O(2−) atoms, the oxygen ions are in an octahedral shape around the metal atom and there is one oxygen ion above one of the octahedral faces.
 On the other hand, at high temperatures lanthanum oxide converts to a C-M2O3 cubic crystal structure.
 The La(3+) ion is surrounded by six O(2−) ions in a hexagonal configuration.